yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_operator_class.md

 ## Synopsis

-Use the `CREATE OPERATOR CLASS` statement to create a new operator class.
+Use the `CREATE OPERATOR CLASS` statement to create an operator class.

 ## Syntax